GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/inference-servers/jetstream/maxtext/single-host-inference/README.md

 ### Deploy via Kubectl

-See the [install with bash instructions in the Jetstream module README](../../../../../modules/jetstream-maxtext-deployment/README.md#bash-equivalent-of-this-module), assure the value of the PARAMETERS_PATH is the path where the checkpoint-converter job uploaded the converted checkpoints to, in this case it should be `gs://$BUCKET_NAME/final/unscanned/gemma_7b-it/0/checkpoints/0/items` where $BUCKET_NAME is the same as above.
+See the [Jetstream component README](../../../../../modules/jetstream-maxtext-deployment/README.md#installation-via-bash-and-kubectl) for start to finish instructions on how to deploy jetsteram to your cluster, assure the value of the PARAMETERS_PATH is the path where the checkpoint-converter job uploaded the converted checkpoints to, in this case it should be `gs://$BUCKET_NAME/final/unscanned/gemma_7b-it/0/checkpoints/0/items` where $BUCKET_NAME is the same as above.

+ This README also includes [instructions for setting up autoscaling](../../../../../modules//jetstream-maxtext-deployment/README.md#optional-autoscaling-components).
+Follow those instructions to install the required components for autoscaling and configuring your HPAs appropriately.

 ### Deploy via Terraform

 Navigate to the `./terraform` directory and run [`terraform init`](https://developer.hashicorp.com/terraform/cli/commands/init).
 The deployment requires some inputs, an example `sample-terraform.tfvars` is provided as a starting point, run `cp sample-terraform.tfvars terraform.tfvars` and modify the resulting `terraform.tfvars` as needed.
 Since we're using gemma-7b the `maxengine_deployment_settings.parameters_path` terraform variable should be set to the following: `gs://BUCKET_NAME/final/unscanned/gemma_7b-it/0/checkpoints/0/items`.
 Finally run `terraform apply` to apply these resources to your cluster.

-#### (optional) Enable Horizontal Pod Autoscaling

-Applying the following resources to your cluster will enable autoscaling with customer metrics:
- - PodMonitoring: For scraping metrics and exporting them to Google Cloud Monitoring
- - Metrics Adapter (either [Prometheus-adapter](https://github.com/kubernetes-sigs/prometheus-adapter)(recommended) or [CMSA](https://github.com/GoogleCloudPlatform/k8s-stackdriver/tree/master/custom-metrics-stackdriver-adapter)): For making metrics from the Google Cloud Monitoring API visible to resources within the cluster.
- - [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/): For reading metrics and setting the maxengine-servers deployments replica count accordingly.

-Adding these components require a few more variables to be set, doing so and rerunning the [prior step](#deploy-via-terraform) with these set will deploy the components.
+For deploying autoscaling components via terraform, a few more variables to be set, doing so and rerunning the [prior step](#deploy-via-terraform) with these set will deploy the components.
 The following variables should be set:

 ```
 maxengine_deployment_settings = {